-In order to answer this question, we consider a counterfactual simulation in which we modify the behavior of the monetary authority, while keeping agents' beliefs about the future policy mix unchanged.
-Specifically, we assume that right after the realization of the ARPA stimulus shock and the associated change in beliefs about the future policy mix, the central bank leaves the zero lower bound and increases the policy rate as it would do under the Monetary-led policy mix.
+In order to answer this question, we consider a counterfactual simulation in which we modify the behavior of the monetary authority, while keeping agents' beliefs about the future policy mix unchanged.7 Specifically, we assume that right after the realization of the ARPA stimulus shock and the associated change in beliefs about the future policy mix, the central bank leaves the ZLB and increases the policy rate as it would do under the monetary-led policy mix.
 We assume that this behavior comes as a surprise for agents in the economy.
-This allows us to have the same starting point in 2021:Q1 for the baseline model and for this counterfactual model.
+This allows us to have the same starting point in 2021Q1 for the baseline model and for this counterfactual model.

-Figure 3 reports the results.
-The dotted orange line corresponds to the data (Actual scenario), while the blue solid line is the counterfactual scenario in which the monetary authority increases the interest rate as it would do under the Monetary-led policy mix, but without the necessary fiscal backing and without a change in agents' beliefs about the probability of moving to the Fiscally-led policy mix.
-We also report how the economy would have behaved under the counterfactual policy behavior if no cost-push shocks had occurred starting from 2021:Q1 (yellow dashed line).
+Chart 3 reports the results.
+The dotted line corresponds to the data (Actual scenario), while the solid line is the counterfactual scenario in which the monetary authority increases the interest rate as it would do under the monetary-led policy mix, but without the necessary fiscal backing and without a change in agents' beliefs about the probability of moving to the fiscally-led policy mix.
+We also report how the economy would have behaved under the counterfactual policy behavior if no cost-push shocks had occurred starting from 2021Q1 (dashed line).